CHING-LEE FUKUDA is the head of Sidley’s IP Litigation practice in New York and a member of the firm’s Global Life Sciences Leadership Council.

-Ching-Lee has led significant patent litigation victories in district courts, at the ITC, the PTAB, and the Federal Circuit, focusing on electronics, software, medtech, medical devices, and chemicals.
-With 24 years of experience, her successes include numerous jury and bench trial wins, as well as wins during preliminary injunction, summary judgment and appeal.
+Ching-Lee has led significant IP litigation victories in federal courts, at the ITC, the PTAB, and the Federal Circuit, focusing on electronics, software, medtech, medical devices, and chemicals.
+Over the past several years, three of her cases have been awarded “Impact Case of the Year” by LMG Life Sciences.
+With 25 years of experience, her successes include numerous jury and bench trial wins, as well as wins during preliminary injunction, summary judgment, and appeal.
 She also has led and/or participated in about 100 PTAB proceedings, on behalf of petitioners and patent owners.
-Over the past seven years, three of Ching-Lee’s cases have been awarded “Impact Case of the Year” by LMG Life Sciences.